pixelhumain/GoGoCartoJs/docs/how-to-contribute/3-Code-explanations.md

 *Managers should listen to components or modules events.
 This is the preferred way.*

-But sometimes, to go faster, a component or a module call directly a Manager.
+But sometimes, to go faster, a component or a module can call directly a Manager.
-This is particulary the case for changing State, Mode or DataType (see below) For example, the `GoGoControlComponent` have a `ShowAsListButton`.
-When this button is clicked, the `GoGoControlComponent` will itself call `App.stateManager.setMode(AppModes.List);`
+This is the case for changing State, Mode or DataType (see below).
+For example, the `GoGoControlComponent` has a `ShowAsListButton`.
+When this button is clicked, the `GoGoControlComponent` will call `App.stateManager.setMode(AppModes.List);`

 Also, when actions are very simple, a component can call an other one.
-For example the `GoGoControlComponent` have a `ShowDirectoryMenuButton`.
-When this button is clicked, the `GoGoControlComponent` will itself call `App.directoryMenuComponent.show()`
+For example the `GoGoControlComponent` has a `ShowDirectoryMenuButton`.
+When this button is clicked, the `GoGoControlComponent` will call `App.directoryMenuComponent.show()`

 Classes (src/js/classes)
 --------
 This folder contains all the classes who describe an Object, but without being a UI Component.
 For example a `TileLayer`, a `PostalAddress`
 Thoses classes should not have business logic inside.
-This is more a descriptive object, with getter, setters and methods to initialize or do basic operations
+This is more a descriptive object, with getters, setters and methods to initialize or do basic operations

 Continue with